Parks and Facilities

 Every spring, Lincoln’s Sunken Gardens comes to life with thousands of annual flowers.
 The Hamann Rose Garden and Rotary Strolling Garden at Antelope Park blooms in an array of colors thanks to the many Hybrid Tea, Grandiflora and Floribunda roses.
 Veteran's Garden is the site of many events throughout the year honoring our military.
 There are also public gardens at the Pioneers Park Nature Center.

-A variety of fitness, leisure interest, human service and youth development programs are offered at Lincoln’s five recreation centers
+A variety of fitness, leisure interest, human service and youth development programs are offered at Lincoln’s seven recreation centers

 .
 We also provide therapeutic recreation programs to youth and adults.